 CRRC1: throw HCIException with error code reason HCI_CURRENTLY_DISABLED if the HCI interface is disabled.

-CRRC2: throw HCIException with error code reason HCI_CONDITIONS_NOT_SATISFIED if the Applet is not ACTIVATED.6.2.3.1.1.2 Test suite files
+CRRC2: throw HCIException with error code reason HCI_CONDITIONS_NOT_SATISFIED if the Applet is not ACTIVATED.

+NOTE 1: CRRC1 is only tested using the mechanism defined in Global Platform Amendment C [10].
+For the mechanism defined in ETSI TS 102 223 [7], it is impossible to exercise this requirement: HCI would need to be disabled in advance, but this would mean that onCallback(ReaderMessage) could not be called, and the methods in ReaderMessage could therefore not be invoked.

+NOTE 2: Development of test cases for CRRC2 is FFS.

+6.2.3.1.1.2 Test suite files